notnotnithin/AWS-Certified-Cloud-Practitioner-Notes/sections/10-Leveraging-AWS-Global-Infrastructure.md

   ![S3 TRANSFER ACCELERATION](../images/S3_Transfer_Acceleration.PNG)

 - Increase transfer speed by transferring file to an AWS edge location which will forward the data to the S3 bucket in the target region
-- In the above example, if we try to upload a file from the US of A into an S3 bucket in Australia, first it will try to upload the file into the nearest edge lcoation to a user in the US of A. Later using the internal AWS network, the Edge Location will transfer the file to the S3 buckets in Australia resulting in a more reliable and fast connection.
+- In the above example, if we try to upload a file from the USA into an S3 bucket in Australia, first it will try to upload the file into the nearest edge location to a user in the USA.
+Later using the internal AWS network, the Edge Location will transfer the file to the S3 buckets in Australia resulting in a more reliable and fast connection.
 This is the basics of how S3 Transfer Acceleration works and this is only used when you want to upload or download a file from S3 bucket that is far away from you
 - Test the tool at: <https://s3-accelerate-speedtest.s3-accelerate.amazonaws.com/en/accelerate-speed-comparsion.html>

 ## AWS Global Accelerator